-Canada's response the DCFN's proposed Deh Cho Resource Management Authority has so far not been positive, but they also have not rejected our position paper outright.
+Canada's response the DCFN's proposed Deh Cho Resource Management Authority has so far not been positive, but they also have not rejected our position outright.
 Although they continue to propose full integration of the Deh Cho under the Mackenzie Valley Resource Management Act (MVRMA), they have been told repeatedly that this is not an option for the Deh Cho.
-We believe that the federal negotiators understand our position quite well and realize that they need to give very serious consideration to the model which the DCFN has proposed.
-However, it will probably be necessary to lobby the Minister of DIAND and also the senior officials to whom the federal negotiators report.
-Lobbying efforts have begun, including the March, 2004 meeting with the Minister and a meeting in Ottawa with the Deputy Minister on April 16, 2004.